groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/java/com.groupdocs.editor.formats/EmailFormats/_index.md

 ```

-The Internet Calendaring and Scheduling Core Object Specification (iCalendar) is an internet standard (RFC 2445) for exchanging and deploying the calendaring events and scheduling.
+The Internet Calendaring and Scheduling Core Object Specification (iCalendar) is an internet standard (RFC 2445) for exchanging and deploying calendaring events and scheduling.
 Learn more about this file format  [here][] .

 [here]: https://docs.fileformat.com/email/ics/